APIs-guru/google-discovery-to-swagger/README.md

 If you have non-Google API document in this format please consider adding it into collection.
 Just open an [issue](https://github.com/APIs-guru/api-models/issues/new) with link to it.

-If it internal API you can use [api-spec-converter](https://github.com/lucybot/api-spec-converter) tool to do convertion for you.
+If it's **internal** API you can use [api-spec-converter](https://github.com/lucybot/api-spec-converter) tool to do convertion for you.

 ## Credits
 [Ivan Goncharov](https://github.com/IvanGoncharov/)